1. The beaches ARE family-friendly...yes, really

 With their easy beach access and amenities, Condos and vacation rental houses are two of the most popular lodging options for families.
 In addition, during March and select days in April, alcoholic beverages are banned from the beach.

 2. Easy to Get To

 Alabama’s beaches are popular vacation spots for people all across the Southeast.
-When I visited in August 2019, I met people from across Alabama, Tennessee and the Carolinas.
-What I loved about visiting with the tourists is Gulf Shores is that the same family groups come here year after year.
+When I visited in August 2019, I met people from across Alabama, Tennessee, and the Carolinas.
+What I loved about visiting with the tourists in Gulf Shores and Orange Beach is that the same family groups come here year after year.

 I grew up thinking our Texas Gulf Coast beaches were what the beach looked like.
-I don’t mean to knock Texas and I enjoy living here...but our beaches aren’t very pretty.
+I don’t mean to knock Texas, and I enjoy living here...but our beaches aren’t the most attractive.

-They’ll get you your beach fix if that’s what you’re looking for but, in my opinion, the white sands and turquoise waters of Gulf Shores and Orange Beach are worth the extra distance.
+They’ll get you your beach fix if that’s what you’re looking for, but in my opinion, the sugar-white sands and turquoise waters of Gulf Shores and Orange Beach are worth the extra distance.
 When my kids and I were on a dolphin cruise with Cetacean Cruises, we met a couple from our hometown.
 True story!
-When I asked if they ever went to Port Aransas or South Padre Island (our nearby beaches) they shook their head and said, “The beaches here in Alabama are just better.”
+When I asked if they ever went to Port Aransas or South Padre Island destinations (our nearby beaches), they shook their heads and said, “The beaches here in Alabama are just better.”

 It’s true.
 Sorry, Texas.
 Don’t kick me out.